newrelic/node-newrelic/CONTRIBUTING.md

 Functional tests against specific versions of instrumented modules are stored in `test/versioned/`.
 They are also written in `node-tap`.

-There are some other tests in `test/multiverse/` and `test/versioned-node/`.
+There are some other tests in `test/versioned-node/`.
 They are works in progress and not ready for general-purpose use.

 ### Setup